WarshallG/WarshallG.github.io/_pages/about.md

   - /about.html
 ---

 I am a student from Nanjing University, majoring in Artificial Intelligence.
+I'm a student professed by Chao Qian.

 Research Interset